Migrate consumer Google Workspace (formerly G Suite) mailboxes to Microsoft 365 or Office 365

 On the Enter general information page, type a Migration endpoint name, for example, Test5-endpoint.
 Leave the other two boxes blank to use the default values.

 Click New to create the migration endpoint.

-You use a migration batch to migrate groups of Gmail mailboxes to Office 365 at the same time.
-The batch consists of the Gmail mailboxes that you listed in the migration file in the previous Step 4: Connect Office 365 to Gmail.
+You use a migration batch to migrate groups of Gmail mailboxes to Microsoft 365 or Office 365 at the same time.
+The batch consists of the Gmail mailboxes that you listed in the migration file in the previous Step 4: Connect Microsoft 365 or Office 365 to Gmail.

-In the Office 365 admin center, navigate to Admin centers > Exchange.
+In the Microsoft 365 admin center, navigate to Admin centers > Exchange.

 In the Exchange admin center, go to Recipients > Migration.

 On the Select the users page, click Browse to specify the migration file you created.
 After you select your migration file, Microsoft 365 or Office 365 checks it to make sure: